Montazar1234/PoultryProbioticModels/README.md

-# Metabolic Modeling of Fungal Probiotics in the Poultry Gut Microbiome
+# Community Modelling & Construction as a predictive tool for determining probiotic efficacy in poultry.

 ![image](https://github.com/Montazar1234/PoultryProbioticModels/assets/22119956/a2025388-4eca-4367-a4fc-a8c7953e518b)